lemonfreshman/learn_command_lines_exercises/chapter_14/README.md

 Yes, but you have to run

-rm rf /tmp/foo
+rm -rf /tmp/foo

 Which we don't want to do generally because you run the risk of deleting things you didn't mean to delete.

-For example like accidentally running rm rf / which would remove pretty much everything.
+For example like accidentally running sudo rm -rf / which would remove pretty much everything and mess up our computer.